-This includes hands on techniques such as soft tissue work, joint mobilization, manipulations, ASTYM® treatment, neuromuscular re-education and manual guidance from the therapist.
+This includes hands-on techniques such as soft tissue work, joint mobilization, manipulations, ASTYM® treatment, neuromuscular re-education, and manual guidance from me.

 Therapeutic & Corrective Exercises

 This involves a thoughtful and carefully designed strengthening and flexibility program specific for your needs and goals.

 Although patients may have the same diagnosis, every individual has their own unique situation, beliefs, abilities, and goals.

 For this reason, there are no "cookie-cutter" programs, all programs are tailored to fit.

 Throughout your treatment, you will be given exercises and reading to be done on your own.

 Educating and empowering the patient is one of the most important things a physical therapist can do and this is where the home exercise program comes in.